follow-tube/followTube/README.md

 - Videos you saved
 - A short-lived video cache (cleared every 3 hours)

-Your Google OAuth token lives only in memory and is cleared when you close the app.
+Your Google OAuth token lives only in session memory and is cleared when you close the app.

 Full details → [nosuggest.com/privacy](https://nosuggest.com/privacy)